"Jesus answered, 'Truly, truly, I say to you,

 Is there Salvation without baptism?

 Many teach that the answer, in every case, is a resounding, 'NO!'
 Referring to Scripture verses such as John 3:5 & Mar 16:16, it is maintained that unless a person is baptized they cannot be saved.
-There are a great deal of biblical contradictions this belief would generate IF it were true.

 - We find the following account of one of the thieves crucified with Jesus in the Gospel of Luke (23:42-43),